shanebrownescope/engr-science-teaching-resources/README.md

 This feature will be implemented soon.
 Users that want to contribute now can send an email to our team in the meantime.

+## Future Developers
+The [CONTRIBUTING.md](./CONTRIBUTING.md) file contains technical information about the project.